tanguy8001/AI-Center-Projects-in-ML-Research---Spring-2025/README.md

 [`AI Center Projects in Machine Learning Research Spring 2025`](https://vlg.inf.ethz.ch/teaching/Digital-Humans-FS-24.html) | `13.03.2025`

 ETH Zurich's Department of Computer Science (D-INFK) offers a dedicated student cluster equipped with GPUs for teaching purposes.
 Detailed guidance for utilizing the cluster is available in the help section [here](https://www.isg.inf.ethz.ch/Main/HelpClusterComputingStudentCluster).
+Instead of individual logins, please use the ETH credentials of your team representative — the student whose ETH ID was submitted in the forms to receive access to GPU resources.

 ## Outline